José Gonzalo Rodríguez Gacha: Early years

 José Gonzalo Rodríguez Gacha was born in May 1947 in the small town of Veraguas, near Pacho in the department of Cundinamarca.
-He came from a poor family of modest pig farmers, and it is said that his formal education did not extend beyond grade school.
+He came from a poor family of cheese vendors, and it is said that his formal education did not extend beyond grade school.
 He left school in the early 1970s and moved to Muzo, Boyacá, the center of the emerald exploitation in Colombia.
 There he began to work under Gilberto Molina Moreno, who at the time was called the "tsar" of emeralds in Boyacá, as part of his security, developing a fearsome reputation as a killer.
 As he started to go up in the ranks among Molina's men, he also became acquainted with drug traffickers.
 At some point, Rodríguez Gacha decided that the drug business was more profitable and became independent.
 He moved to Bogotá and became associated up with Verónica Rivera de Vargas, a pioneering drug trafficker who was known as the "queen of cocaine," by murdering the family of her main rival.
 Rivera introduced him to Pablo Escobar and to Mexican drug lord, Miguel Ángel Félix Gallardo.